 “An STL is for discretizing a design to send to a 3D printer as a single object,” Scott says.
 But most 3D printers can print multiple objects at once.
 And with the growing capabilities around multimaterial and tunable prints, a single STL may not be able to contain all of the build instructions for even a single object.
 3D printing users today often compensate by creating multiple STLs to represent different colors or other properties, and essentially “layering” them — adding complexity and introducing room for error.

 This graph represents the relationship between part mass and STL file size.
-The example parts show below illustrate how, as the part’s physical mass is reduced through organic forms and lattices, its STL file size grows exponentially.
+The example parts shown below illustrate how, as the part’s physical mass is reduced through organic forms and lattices, its STL file size grows exponentially.
 Representing the same forms through 3MF, by comparison, results in significantly smaller files.
 Source: 3MF Consortium

 Understanding 3MF